sarvarjafarov/eastern-bang-insurance-aggregator/README.md

 ## Standardized analytics endpoint

 A public A/B test page lives at `/ef1ca11/` (first 7 chars of `sha1("eastern-bang")`).
-It lists the team nickname and renders a button with id `abtest` whose label alternates between “kudos” and “thanks”; page views and variant assignments are recorded via the internal metrics system.
+It lists your configured team nicknames and renders a button with id `abtest` whose label alternates between “kudos” and “thanks”; page views and variant assignments are recorded via the internal metrics system, and you can also attach Google Analytics or Yandex Metrica by setting `GA_MEASUREMENT_ID` or `YANDEX_METRICA_ID`.